armory/docs/content/en/armory-cdaas/setup/cli.md

    mv avm-darwin-amd64 /usr/local/bin/avm
    ```

-6. Run the following command to install the Borealis CLI:
+6. Run the following command to install the CLI:

    ```bash
    avm install
    ```

-   The command installs the Borealis CLI and returns a directory that you need to add to your path, such as `/Users/milton/.avm/bin`.
+   The command installs the CLI and returns a directory that you need to add to your path, such as `/Users/milton/.avm/bin`.

    If you get an `developer  cannot be identified error` when trying to run AVM, you must allow AVM to run.